CALS Table Model

 The CALS Table Model is a standard for representing tables in SGML/XML.
-It was developed as part of the CALS DOD initiative.
+It was developed as part of the Continuous Acquisition and Life-cycle Support (CALS) initiative by the United States Department of Defense.

-History and Rationale
+History and rationale

 The CALS Table Model was developed by the Continuous Acquisition and Life-cycle Support (CALS) Industry Steering Group Electronic Publishing Committee (EPC).

 The EPC subcommittee, of which Harvey Bingham was co-chair and a major contributor, designed the CALS Table Model in 1989–1990.
 The EPC was made up of industry and military service representatives.
 Some represented traditional military document printing agencies.
 Others represented electronic publishing organizations.
 SGML itself was new.
-At that time, the CALS intent for all their technical manuals was to use that DTD to achieve system-neutral interchange of content and structure.
+At that time, the CALS intent for all their technical manuals was to use that document type definition (DTD) to achieve system-neutral interchange of content and structure.